 Art invites everyone he meets to get to know the Haitian people because their love and joy despite their hardship, will touch any heart.

 On the same trip in 2000, she met Marcel Destine and the Haitian people and she shares their passion for helping those in need within the country.
 She particularly has a soft spot for the people who live in the hills because they are so friendly despite lacking basic living essentials.

 As Treasurer for Hope for Haiti, Lynda's able to use her twenty-three years of accounting experience to assist the ministry in providing much needed aid to the Haitian people.
 Lynda's favorite Haitian dishes are red beans and rice, and goat.

-Diane lives and works in southern Pennsylvania.
-She and her husband first visited Haiti in the 80's.
-Her daughter, 5 or 6 at the time, came down with the chicken pox and wasn’t able to come along as planned.
-Diane’s mother-in-law offered to keep her so they could go on the trip.
-As it turns out, Marcel Destine took the seat their daughter would have been in.
+Diane, Jon and Timothy (Left) founded Hope for Haiti.
+The trio lives in southern Pennsylvania.
+Diane and her husband first visited Haiti in the 80's.
+Their daughter, 5 or 6 years old at the time, contracted the chickenpox and was unable to come to Haiti.
+Diane's mother-in-law offered to keep her daughter so they could go on the trip.
+As it turns out, Marcel Destine took the seat their daughter vacated.
 They exchanged addresses and Hope for Haiti was formed.

 Since then, she and her husband have visited Haiti with many others including Art and Lynda Rousseau, who now run the ministry